 - Ontario Graduate Scholarship

-- Ontario Graduate Scholarship in Science and Technology (Effective May 1, 2011 this will become the Queen Elizabeth II Graduate Scholarship in Science and Technology)
+- Ontario Graduate Scholarship in Science and Technology (Effective May 1, 2011 scholarship was re-named to Queen Elizabeth II Graduate Scholarship in Science and Technology)

 5.06 COMPLETION OF THE STUDENT'S PROGRAM